mich2635/LibraryManagement/README.md

         8.if user chosen book quantity is more than the stock it displayed taken time , taken date,taken book it is rectified by only showing "INSUFFICIENT STOCKS" -rectified my mistake
+        9.Codes in all class rearranged in perfect format